-This study was carried out in the Research and Application Center of Faculty of Agriculture, Uludag University (Bursa / Turkey) during 2012-2013-2014 seasons.
-Twenty-six different winter wheat genotypes were used as plant material.
+This study was carried out in the Research and Application Center of the Faculty of Agriculture, Uludag University (Bursa / Turkey) during the 2012, 2013 and 2014 growing seasons.
+Twenty-six different winter wheat genotypes were used as genetic material.
 Twenty-two advanced lines which were obtained through the hybridisation of six different parents and four cultivars, namely, Gönen, Pehlivan, Bezostaja and Flamura in these genotypes.
-The field experiment was conducted in a randomized complete block design in three replications using 6 m plots.
-Seeding rate was 550 seeds m in all experiments.
+The field experiment was conducted in the Randomized Complete Block Design in three replications using 6 m2 plots.
+Seeding rate was 550 seeds m2 in all experiments.
 The field trials were planted between 1 and 15 November in each year, which is the optimal sowing time in the region.

-Total rainfall values during the growth period ( November-July) in the years 2012, 2013 and 2014 were recorded as 647.8 mm, 592.9 mm and 500.8 mm, respectively (TSMS, 2015).
+Total rainfall values during the growth period (November-July) in the years 2012, 2013 and 2014 were recorded as 647.8 mm, 592.9 mm and 500.8 mm, respectively (TSMS, 2015).
 The soils of the center were mostly heavy textured, in alkaline pH and in low salt concentration.
 Contents of organic matter, nitrogen, phosphorus, potassium, calcium, magnessium, iron, copper and manganese were quite higher than the required level (Ozguven & Katkat, 1997).
 60 kg P2O5 ha-1 and 50 kg N ha-1 were applied at sowing and additional 100 kg N ha-1 was applied in the early spring.
 Weeds were chemically controlled in the spring.
 During the experimental years, there were no incidences of diseases or pests in the experimental plots.
 After maturity the plants in the plots were individually harvested with plot combine was carried out when grain moisture had declined to about 13% in the July.